lgrigoryeva/Assignment-1-2021/README.md

   	- Compute the training (in-sample) and testing (out-of-sample) performance of such model using implemented losses.

-  	- Plot *in 3D* the predicted fuel consumption values (regression plane) and the actual ones.
+  	- Plot *in 3D* the predicted Compressive Strength values (regression plane) and the actual ones.

 3. Implement predictor filtering for all possible predictors, make conclusions.
 Consider all the 9 predictors (d = 9) in the dataset ("Cement",	"Slag",	"Fly ash", "Water", "SP", "Coarse Aggr.", "Fine Aggr.", "SLUMP(cm)", "FLOW(cm)").